Why Do I Wake Up Early After Drinking? Alcohol & Sleep

 Night sweats.
 After drinking alcohol, night sweats are very common.
 They leave us waking up clammy and disrupt the quality of our sleep.
 It’s never pleasant to wake up to damp sheets and a disoriented head!

-7. Tolerance and Dependence
+7. The Role of Tolerance and Dependence

 Development of tolerance.
 Regular alcohol consumption can lead to the development of tolerance, requiring higher amounts to achieve the same sedative effects.
 This tolerance can contribute to a cycle of increased alcohol intake and disrupted sleep.